Chart Color Schemes

 Lynbrook lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Lynbrook's population is estimated at around 10,461.
-This reflects an increase of 1,340 people (14.7%) since the 2021 Census which reported a population of 9,121 people.
-The change was inferred from the resident population of 10,426 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 91 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,570 persons per square kilometer, placing Lynbrook in the upper quartile relative to national locations assessed by AreaSearch.
-Lynbrook's growth rate of 14.7% since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, Lynbrook's estimated population is around 10,461 as of February 2026.
+This reflects an increase of 1,340 people since the 2021 Census, which reported a population of 9,121.
+The change was inferred from AreaSearch's estimate of 10,426 residents following examination of ABS's latest ERP data release in June 2024 and an additional 91 validated new addresses since the Census date.
+Lynbrook's density ratio is 2,570 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 14.7% growth since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas is forecast, with the suburb expected to expand by 3,907 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 32.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Lynbrook is forecasted to have a significant population increase, with an expected expansion of 3,878 persons, reflecting a gain of 36.7% in total over the 17 years.

 Frequently Asked Questions - Population